anoniim/visuals3/README.md

 ```text
 Caused by: java.lang.ClassNotFoundException: javafx.scene.image.PixelFormat
 ```
-Looks like a missing library dependency, even though there is now JavaFx included in the project as a JAR.
+Looks like a missing library dependency, even though the JavaFx JARs are now included in the project.